 Making a Personal Learning Network work

-The key to successful social learning in the workplace is to build a network of personal contacts that can help you in your lifelong learning journey.
+The key to successful social learning in the workplace is to build a network of personal contacts that can help you in your continuous learning journey.
 The key to creating a successful personal learning network, however, is to align yourself with the right individuals and groups.

 Just as you would conduct appropriate diligence before applying for a position within an organization, diligence is also required to make PLNs a success.
 You should carefully weigh the advantages of either inviting other individuals to join your PLN, or accepting an invitation from others to help further your quest for social learning in the workplace.